ashishjain064/meetup-chat-app/README.md

 A Basic chat application created using Socket.io.

-Login with your google account.
+It has 3 chatrooms.

+google signin also available